girlscript/winter-of-contributing/Python/Tkinter/READ.md

 # Tkinter

-Tkinter is a GUI library in python it is a fast and easy way to create GUI applications To Open Tkinter follow the following steps
+Tkinter is the standard GUI library for Python.
+Python when combined with Tkinter provides a fast and easy way to create GUI applications.
+Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.
+To Open Tkinter follow the following steps

 1. Import Tkinter module